 TestCon Europe 2019

-Louise is a Software Test Engineer at Malvern Panalytical – a company developing scientific instruments for a variety of industries, most notably pharmaceuticals.
-She is involved in testing the software used to carry out automated particle imaging and raman spectroscopy to identify particles in a mixed sample.
+Louise recently started work as a Senior QA Analyst at MandM Direct, an online sportswear retailer.
+Before this, she worked at Malvern Panalytical, a company that developed scientific instruments for a variety of industries, most notably pharmaceuticals.
+She was involved in testing the software used to carry out automated particle imaging and raman spectroscopy to identify particles in a mixed sample.

 The Joy of Record and Playback in Test Automation